| | | |

 Glazed carrots on a white plate with a bunch of fresh carrots in the background.

 These glazed carrots are sweet, buttery, and gently spiced—an easy side dish that feels both familiar and a little bit special.
-The carrots simmer until tender, then finish in a glossy syrup made with your choice of sorghum, honey, molasses, maple, or golden syrup.
+The carrots simmer until tender, then finish in a glossy syrup made with honey and brown sugar.

 They’re quick enough for weeknight dinners but polished enough for the holiday table.
 The warm spices and bright splash of lemon make the carrots flavorful without overpowering their natural sweetness, and the glaze thickens into a silky coating that clings to every piece.